PavanRangani/docs/docs/prd/incentive-stock/grant.md

   - On click, restored that grant.
 - For other types of incentive stock
   - When a user performs `Undo` or `Edit Exerciese` or `Edit Vested Details` action in any of the vesting schedules, the grant is considered as an `Active ` grant and its moved from `Dispose` tab to `Active` tab.
+- Show toast message of success on action of `Restore`.

 ### UI Rule

 Mockup //TODO

+- Toast message is: `Restored Successfully`.